carmenbianca/report-liferay/report.md

   header matches a newly defined, unambiguous standard for licensing.

   + This check fails if all headers in Liferay Portal are not altered.
-A separate mass-conversion script was written to alter the headers in all code files.
+A separate header converstion tool was written to alter the headers in all code files.

 The integration of these solutions was out-of-scope for the internship, but I provided an integration document for a potential integrator to use in applying